 Moving plants from their nursery containers into your garden containers is a critical step, and you'll be off to a bad start if you don't use care.
 Novice gardeners often remove nursery plants from their containers by tugging upward on the stems, which may well kill the plant before you even begin.
 Here are better methods:

-- On plastic six-packs or four-packs, hold the plant close to the soil line with the thumb and finger, on one hand, then use the other hand to squeeze the plant out of the cell by pinching it.
+- On plastic six-packs or four-packs, hold the plant close to the soil line with the thumb and finger, on the one hand, then use the other hand to squeeze the plant out of the cell by pinching it.

 - If the plant is in a nursery pot, try pushing it out by pushing up from the bottom.
 If the plant is root bound, you may need to tear or cut off the roots protruding through the bottom holes, then score around the inside edge of the pot to loosen the roots.